 Good luck to them.
-We had Private Widdle and Barbara Windsor, whose bra flew off and hit Kenneth Williams full in the face.
+We had Private Widdle and the late Barbara Windsor, whose bra flew off and hit Kenneth Williams full in the face.

 Make no mistake, the Carry Ons are absolutely terrible – a national embarrassment.
 Sexist, racist, homophobic and meagrely made to the point of cynicism, they are easy pictures to make fun of – and needless to say, modern academics, with their puritanical animus, have been quick to denigrate the series for ‘promoting the heterosexual ideology of a male, patriarchal society’ and similar, massive affronts.

 I love them.
 I have the boxed set – 29 feature films, dozens of television spin-offs and the Christmas specials, in one of which Frankie Howerd appears in drag as Cinderella’s Fairy Godmother.

 The series was inaugurated in 1958, with Carry On Sergeant, starring William Hartnell.
 It was soon followed, every few months, by frantic plots involving teachers, police constables and taxi drivers.
 Hospitals and doctors were always a popular target – where in the wards nobody was ever dangerously ill, and a nurse planted a daffodil up Wilfrid Hyde-White’s bottom.

 For a while, the Carry Ons, made at Pinewood, rivalled the Boulting brothers.
 In films made at Shepperton, with Ian Carmichael, Richard Attenborough and Peter Sellers, the Boultings satirised the legal profession, diplomacy, the church or industrial relations.